paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 After taking this scenario you will:

-* Understand how to use the  Katacoda interactive learning environment to understand key concepts and master hands on techniqures required to work with K8S HPA.
 * Understand how K8S HPA ensures that your application or service always has the number of pods necessary to operate at the best efficiency possible.
 * Be able to create a simple autoscaling deployment using K8S HPA [imperatively](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/imperative-command/) at the command line.